Equites: Relations with the emperor

-Oligarchical rule in the early Principate (to AD 197)
+Oligarchical rule in the early Principate (to 197 AD)

 Because the Senate was limited to 600 members, equites equo publico, numbering several thousands, greatly outnumbered men of senatorial rank.
-Even so, senators and equites combined constituted a tiny elite in a citizen-body of about 6 million (in AD 47) and an empire with a total population of 60–70 million.
+Even so, senators and equites combined constituted a tiny elite in a citizen-body of about 6 million (in 47 AD) and an empire with a total population of 60–70 million.
 This immensely wealthy elite monopolised political, military and economic power in the empire.
 It controlled the major offices of state, command of all military units, ownership of a significant proportion of the empire's arable land (e.g., under Nero (r.
 54–68 AD), half of all land in Africa Proconsularis province was owned by just six senators) and of most major commercial enterprises.

 Overall, senators and equites cooperated smoothly in the running of the empire.
 In contrast to the chaotic civil wars of the late Republic, the rule of this tiny oligarchy achieved a remarkable degree of political stability.
-In the first 250 years of the Principate (30 BC – AD 218), there was only a single episode of major internal strife: the civil war of 68–69.
+In the first 250 years of the Principate (30 BC – 218 AD), there was only a single episode of major internal strife: the civil war of 68–69.